Character/Man vs. Nature: Exploring the Wildest Story Conflict

 Not to mention, magic itself can be the antagonist in a character vs. nature conflict because it's part of your story's natural world.
 The same is true for spiritual and supernatural elements.

-Big or small, the man vs. nature conflict stirs up big ideas and even bigger feelings.
+No matter how much space it takes up in your story, the man vs. nature conflict stirs up big ideas and even bigger feelings.
 Our will to survive.
 Our vulnerability in an unpredictable world.
-The realization that life is short and fragile, we’re all just animals, and the things we give the most weight to might not matter at all.
+The realization that life is short and fragile, we're all just animals, and the things we give the most weight to might not matter at all.

 Character vs. nature touches on all of it.
 That's what makes it such a great conflict for any type of novel.